bitdessin/JustDeepIt/docs/source/implementation/sod.rst

 --------------

-Method :func:`train <justdeepit.models.SOD.train>` is used for the model training and requires at least one argument to specify a file which contains training images and mask images.
+Method :meth:`train <justdeepit.models.SOD.train>` is used for the model training and requires at least one argument to specify a file which contains training images and mask images.
 The file should be a tab-separeted file which contains the two columns.
 On each line, the first column records a path to a training image, and the second column records a path to the corresponding mask image.
-To check the detailed usage of method :func:`train <justdeepit.models.SOD.train>` and all its arguments, refer to the corresponding API documentation.
+To check the detailed usage of method :meth:`train <justdeepit.models.SOD.train>` and all its arguments, refer to the corresponding API documentation.